stevenstefanov/ecommerce-backend/README.md

 ## Background

-I've always entertained the thought of creating an e-commerce store for myself but the only ways I knew how to do it were though methods such as Squarespace of Wordpress.
+I've always entertained the thought of creating an e-commerce store for myself but the only ways I knew how to do it were though methods such as Squarespace or Wordpress.
 However, I wanted to learn how the backend works so this project was very educational and interesting to me.

 ## Learnings

-Throughout this project I learned a lot more about how to use sequelize and how to set up routes for the different APIs.
+Throughout this project I learned a lot more about how to use **Sequelize** and how to set up routes for the different APIs.

 ## Challenges

-It was challenging to test each of the CRUD requests for each of the tables in the database.
-I ran into a few errors and had to dig throught the code to see what the issues were.
+It was challenging to test each of the **CRUD** requests for each of the tables in the database.
+I ran into a few errors and had to troubleshoot throught the code to see what the issues were.
 The issues ended up being a few names not being camelbacked.

 ## Updates

 This project had some starter code such as the server and some of the index files and the models.
-All the routes for categories, products and tags were all created.
+All the routes for categories, products and tags were all created afterwards.

 ## Instalation